dogweather/forkful/content/en/google-apps-script/numbers/generating-random-numbers.md

 lastmod: '2024-03-13T22:44:59.666191-06:00'
 model: gpt-4-0125-preview
 summary: "Generating random numbers is a fundamental task in programming that\u2019\
-  s used for a myriad of applications, such as simulations, games, and security systems.\u2026"
+  s used for a myriad of applications, such as simulations, games, and security systems."
 title: Generating random numbers
 weight: 12
 ---